-We anticipate that the next Macs to get the M1 treatment will be the other smaller MacBook Pro models (there are rumours that there's a 14in MacBook Pro in the works) and the smaller iMac - an update to the current 21.5in iMac range.
+We anticipate that the next Macs to get the Apple Silicon treatment will be the other 13in MacBook Pro models (there are rumours that there's a 14in MacBook Pro in the works) and the smaller iMac - an update to the current 21.5in iMac range.

 The biggest difference between the iMacs and the Macs that have already been transitioned to the M1 chip is the inclusion of discrete graphics (with the exception of the entry-level iMac).
 This is likely to be one reason why the new iMac didn't arrive at the same time as the other M1 Macs - Apple is likely to be developing a solution that will mean that new iMacs with integrated graphics can compete with the previous models that had discrete graphics.

-The good news is that the GPU capabilities of the M1 Macs that are already here are proving to be impressive and are beating the existing Intel Macs with integrated graphics.
+The GPU capabilities of the M1 Macs that are already here are proving to be impressive and are beating the existing Intel Macs with integrated graphics.
 However, they are not beating Macs with external GPUs, suggesting that discrete graphics will still best the Apple integrated GPU.
 Read: M1 MacBook beaten by MacBook Pro with eGPU.

 Apple's pro creative Mac users may be wondering if the Apple Silicon graphics processors will ever be able to match the solutions from AMD.
 Read this for more information about Apple's graphics plans: Details of Apple's Silicon graphics plans emerge.